-NTSB: Boat sinking probably caused by pilot, oversight error
+Safety board: Boat sinking probably caused by pilot error

 MEMPHIS, Tenn.
-(AP) — Federal officials say the sinking of a towboat in the Mississippi River was probably caused by the boat pilot’s mistake and lack of oversight of the vessel.
+(AP) — The sinking of a towboat in the Mississippi River was probably caused by a boat pilot’s mistake and lack of oversight of the vessel, federal officials said.

-The National Transportation and Safety Board reports the pilot had decided to operate the boat with unsecured deck hatches when the 66-foot Ricky Robinson capsized and sank near Memphis, Tennessee, on Dec.
+The National Transportation and Safety Board reported the pilot had decided to operate the boat with unsecured deck hatches when the 66-foot (20-meter) Ricky Robinson capsized and sank near Memphis, Tennessee, on Dec.
 8, 2017.

-The NTSB says the pilot went at a speed that resulted in water on deck and aft flooding, resulting in the death of the deckhand, whose body was found inside the wreckage nine days after the vessel sank.
+The pilot went at a speed that resulted in water on deck and aft flooding, resulting in the death of the deckhand, whose body was found inside the wreckage nine days after the vessel sank, NTSB said.
 The pilot is presumed dead.

+WMC-TV identified the boat captain as Keith Pigram, and the deckhand as Anquavioius Newson, his stepson.

 Most Read Nation & World Stories